Ptiful/Hangman/README.md

 * Just use it to have some fun

 ~~(Visuals)~~
+No graphic, just play and enjoy like old times.

 ~~(Contributors)~~
+No contributors I guess

 (Timeline)
 Less than a day, but not proud of my code